Image of mountains one of them snowcapped and the other rocky with some snow

 Research

-Himalayan glaciers Argha is interested in a range of problems related to Himalayan glaciers, with a broader objective of contributing to a quantitative understanding of the co-evolution of the Himalayan ice, water, climate and landscape.
-Some of the specific problems being studied are decadal to millennialscale variability of Himalayan glaciers, impacts of supraglacial debris-cover on the recent ice-loss in the Himalaya, the sensitivity of the glaciers on meteorological forcing, hydrology of Himalayan catchments, mountainglacier contribution to sea-level rise, and erosional evolution of fluvial and glacial landscapes.
-He uses computer simulations, field experiments, and remote-sensing methods to address the issues.
+Our research seeks to advance the quantitative understanding of the co-evolution of the Himalayan glaciers, snow cover, water, climate, and landscape over various space and time scales.
+Specific areas of focus include decadal to millennial-scale variability of Himalayan glaciers, the impacts of supraglacial debris cover on recent ice loss, the sensitivity of glaciers to local meteorological forcing, the hydrology of Himalayan catchments, and the evolution of glacial landscapes.
+We combine theory, computer simulations, field experiments, and remote sensing to address these issues.

 Selected Publications

-Argha Banerjee, and Bilal A Wani (2018).
-Exponentially decreasing erosion rates protect the highelevation crests of the Himalaya, Earth and Planetary Science Letters, 497, 22.
+A. Banerjee, and B.A.
+Wani: Exponentially decreasing erosion rates protect the high-elevation crests of the Himalaya, Earth and Planetary Science letters 497, 22 (2018).